-There’s something about being young, especially if you can feel young and righteous at the same time.
+There’s something about being young, especially if you can feel righteous at the same time.
 The combination is potent and intoxicating.
 It’s a shame more people haven’t experienced it.

 And somehow I’ve stumbled into three or four groups of such people.
 I’m under no illusion that they look to me as some kind of leader (I certainly hope they don’t), but they are interested in new ideas, and they don’t much care if the person bringing them is old or young.

 Righteous-feeling youth does of course have a habit of damning all consequences and moving toward excess, but that’s less a natural problem and more a manufactured one .
 The young person being excessive soon learns from direct consequences that he or she is going too far… except if the enforcers of a jealous status quo get their hands on them first.

 That’s the kind of conflict I’ve been trying to keep my young friends away from, but I refuse to fight their enthusiasm.
 I will not allow myself to become the agent of a corrupt status quo, protecting a dour and barbaric past from an enthusiastic and righteous future.

 And so it was that I allowed my own youthful enthusiasm to rouse itself to help my young friends in their newest and perhaps boldest venture: a set of public training seminars.

 Needless to say, these are not mundane courses like “How to Use Microsoft Word.”